7h30th3r0n3/Evil-M5Core2/README.md

 </div>
 </div>
 </div></div>

+## NEW ! from v1.2.7 : PwnGrid Spam !!!
+### You can now spam with face and message near pwnagotchi

+Designed to spam face and name on all pwnagotchi devices nearby and can be used to causing a DoSPWND (Denial Of Screen PWND part).
+You can change the face and message sended in a text file.

+Perfect for showcasing at events like DEFCON or BlackHat.😜

+It's also available standalone on any esp32 here : https://github.com/7h30th3r0n3/PwnGridSpam

+---

 ## NEW ! from v1.2.6 : Web Crawler !!!
 ### You can now crawl websites and extract useful information!